exercism/abap/docs/ABOUT.md

 ABAP Platform

-* 5,000 productive SAP Business Suite systems
+* 100,000 installed productive SAP systems based on ABAP
-* 64,000 standalone systems
+* 64,000 custom ABAP objects per average SAP system
-* 4.5 million registered ABAP developers
+* 5 million registered ABAP developers; approximately 2 million are actively developing

 In short, it's a big market and there's demand for more people who can develop in ABAP.